run-ai/kwok-operator/README.md

 Before using the Kwok Operator, ensure you have the following prerequisites installed:

-- tested on Kubernetes cluster (version 1.24 or later)
+- Kubernetes cluster (version 1.24 or later)
 - Kwok infrastructure set up and accessible from the cluster
 - kubectl CLI installed and configured to access the Kubernetes cluster